-19) Subsequent Events
+19) Acquisition

-On July 30, 2012 we acquired 100% of the stock of Max-Viz, Inc. ("Max-Viz") a manufacturer of industry-leading Enhanced Vision Systems for defense and commercial aerospace applications for the purpose of improving situational awareness.
-Max-Viz will be included in our aerospace reporting segment.
+On July 30, 2012 we completed a business combination within our aerospace segment.
+We acquired by merger, 100% of the stock of Max-Viz, Inc. ("Max-Viz"), a manufacturer of industry-leading Enhanced Vision Systems for defense and commercial aerospace applications for the purpose of improving situational awareness.
 The addition of Max-Viz diversifies the products and technologies that Astronics offers.
-We purchased the outstanding stock of Max-Viz for \$10.0 million in cash plus contingent purchase consideration up to a maximum of \$8.0 million subject to meeting certain revenue growth targets over the next three years.
-The additional contingent purchase consideration will be recorded at its estimated fair value at the date of acquisition based upon the Company's assessment of the probability of Max-Viz achieving the revenue growth targets.
+We purchased the outstanding stock of Max-Viz for \$10.6 million in cash plus contingent purchase consideration up to a maximum of \$8.0 million subject to meeting certain revenue growth targets over the next three years.
+Max-Viz's unaudited 2012 revenue through the acquisition date was approximately \$5.4 million.